mszinte/pRF_analysis/RetinoMaps/.ipynb_checkpoints/README-checkpoint.md

 # About
 ---
-*We here study cortical areas involved in both vision and eye movements in 20 healthy controls.</br>* *All the analyses are done in surface with both **fsnative** and **HCP 170k or 91k** format.</br>* *This repository contains all codes allowing us to analyse our dataset [OpenNeuro:DSXXXXX](https://openneuro.org/datasets/dsXXXX).</br>*
+*We here study cortical areas involved in both vision and eye movements processes in 20 healthy controls.</br>* *All the analyses are done in surface with both **fsnative** and **HCP 170k or 91k** format.</br>* *This repository contains all codes allowing us to analyse our dataset [OpenNeuro:DSXXXXX](https://openneuro.org/datasets/dsXXXX).</br>*